Tanattha/Connected/README.md

 # Connected

 Welcome to Connected!
 It's an all-in-one community web application with posts, comments, direct messages, avatars and chat room features.
 Relationships and validations included.
-CONNECTED provides a user authentication, including signup, login, logout, password and login with a third party, Google.
+CONNECTED provides a user authentication, including signup, login, logout, password and login with Google as a third party.

 ## Overview